Portable Power Stations – power on the go (Off-grid update 8/24)

-Portable Power Stations are the next big thing, with brands like EcoFlow, Laser NRGVAULT, BLUETTI, Anker Powerhouse and many more vying for your custom.
+Portable Power Stations are the next big thing, with brands like Anker Solix, Bluetti, EcoFlow, Jackery and many more vying for your custom.
 But we discovered that buying the right one for your needs is far more complex than imagined.

-At their most basic, portable power stations are just a big rechargeable battery bank.
-Charge, and it converts that to a mix of 240V AC and 5 to 20V DC.
+At their most basic, portable power stations are just big rechargeable DC battery banks.
+When charged, they convert (invert) the power to a mix of 240V AC and 5 to 20V DC.

 Who is buying them?

-Campers, caravan/motor homes, tradies (on-site), boat owners, medical equipment users (CPAP), unreliable mains power supply (blackouts), and anyone that wants portable power without using a fuel-powered generator.
-Unfortunately, they are a bit too small at present for EV owners’ emergency on-road top-ups – watch this space.
+Campers, caravan/motor homes, tradies (on-site), boat owners, medical equipment users (CPAP), unreliable mains power supply (blackouts), and anyone who wants portable power without using a fuel-powered generator.
+Unfortunately, they are a bit too small at present for EV owners’ emergency on-road top-ups—watch this space.

 Here is what to look for in portable power stations.
 Note images used are from the companies above and do not imply endorsement until reviewed.